ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v32.md

 The vRealize Operations and vRealize Log Insight on {{site.data.keyword.cloud_notm}} service is now available to VMware vCenter Server instances that are deployed in or upgraded to V3.2 or later releases.

-This service provides VMware vRealize Log Insight (vRLI) integrated with vRealize Operations Manager (vROps), to help you monitor and proactively manage the health and performance of your virtualized environment, as well as to perform root cause analysis of an issue by filtering and searching through logs.
+This service provides VMware vRealize Log Insight (vRLI) integrated with vRealize Operations Manager (vROps), to help you monitor and proactively manage the health and performance of your virtualized environment, and to perform root cause analysis of an issue by filtering and searching through logs.

 You can order vCenter Server instances with vRealize Operations and vRealize Log Insight on {{site.data.keyword.cloud_notm}} included, or add this service to your existing instances later from the Services tab on the instance details page.

 You can also bring your enterprise vRealize Operations and vRealize Log Insight licenses to the cloud (per CPU or OSI) or you can rent licenses from IBM Cloud.

-For more information, see [VMware vRealize Operations and vRealize Log Insight on {{site.data.keyword.cloud_notm}} overview](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vrops_overview).
+For more information, see [VMware vRealize Operations and vRealize Log Insight on {{site.data.keyword.cloud_notm}} overview](/docs/services/vmwaresolutions?topic=vmware-solutions-vrops_overview).

 ## New and updated documentation
 {: #relnotes_v32-updated-doc}